1. How many residents do you match and what do you look for in applicants?

-We are primarily an unopposed residency program at TMC Lakewood, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
+We are primarily an unopposed residency program at UHLMC, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
 We work in consultation with residents from other specialties on the inpatient service and along-side them in some clinics and the Emergency Room.
 We work with Pediatric residents during pediatrics rotations at Children’s Mercy Hospital.
 Our Inpatient Medicine team at Lakewood includes psychiatry interns and residents from our Podiatric Surgery program.

 5. Why might this program not be a good fit for me?

 This is a program designed for residents who want to experience some independence in their care of patients and embrace ownership for their patient panel.
 While we always have faculty and/or a senior resident available to ask questions and help us manage patients, this is definitely a place where we take responsibility for patient care with a focus on acquired autonomy as experience and competency grows.
 We have an expectation for embracing full spectrum Family Medicine training.

 6. What procedures will I learn during residency?

 7. What is the inpatient medicine experience like?

 The combined census is often 30-35 patients with each team usually having 15-20 pts.
 Each member of the team has a different schedule based on PGY level and each of those is templated for simplicity.
-First year residents spend one week on nights in one block and 2 weeks of nights in the other 2 blocks of Inpatient Medicine.
+First year residents (interns) spend 1 block with no nights and 1 block 1.5 weeks of nights on Inpatient Medicine.
 The daily schedule is generally from 6am to 6pm.